 Where: Pacific Art League, 668 Ramona St., Palo Alto.

 When: Sept.
 6-25.

 Monday-Friday from 9 a.m. to 5 p.m.
 Opening reception Friday, Sept.
 6, 5:30-8 p.m.

-Following last autumn's successful "cause-based exhibit," which supported wildlife advocacy, Pacific Art League (PAL) this September is returning to an environmental theme with "The Blue Marble: Art for the Environment."
-Seven Bay Area artists (Barbara Boissevain, Sukey Bryan, Steve Curl, Joe Decker, Michele Guieu, QT Luong, and Hannah Rothstein) will exhibit work celebrating the beauty of planet Earth.
+Following last autumn's successful "cause-based exhibit," which supported wildlife advocacy, Pacific Art League (PAL) is this September returning to an environmental theme with "The Blue Marble: Art for the Environment."
+Seven Bay Area artists (Barbara Boissevain, Sukey Bryan, Steve Curl, Joe Decker, Michele Guieu, QT Luong, and Hannah Rothstein) will exhibit work celebrating the beauty of the planet Earth.
 The exhibition will also aim to raise awareness of pressing environmental issues and of steps locals might take to help.

-Rothstein's ironic "National Parks 2050" series, for example, mimics the classic look of vintage national parks posters with updates to show how climate change will impact many of the country's beloved landmarks.
+Rothstein's ironic "National Parks 2050" series, for example, mimics the classic look of vintage National Parks posters with updates to show how climate change will impact many of the country's beloved landmarks.
 "Visit melted permafrost, snowless peaks and vanished tundra," reads a poster for Alaska's Denali National Park.
 The effect is both grimly humorous and harrowing.

 "Each of these works aims to make climate change feel immediate and close to home in a way data and scientific reports cannot.
-With my art, I want to help society connect to science, and harness the power of imagery to have an emotional impact," Rothstein told the Palo Alto Weekly.
+With my art, I want to help society connect to science, and harness the power of imagery to have an emotional impact," Rothstein told the Weekly.
 "It's my hope viewers of these works will be galvanized to take action, whether that's in their everyday lives, by calling their congresspeople, or by organizing in the name of the environment."

 Partnering with PAL are local environmental and science organizations including NASA, The Sierra Club and Environmental Volunteers.